flexocms/flexo2.source/README.md

 Directories description:
 ========================

 *database* - contain ERP models and SQL schema of database.
-Not used in App.
-Only describe DB structure for documentation.
+Not used by app, but contin SQL dump.

 *framework* - conatin Yii Framework files.